hubertlepicki/handbook/benefits/paid-time-off.md

 # Paid Time Off

-Our vacation policy is that employees can use their own judgment when taking time off and there will not be a set limit of time off that must be adhered to.
+Our vacation policy is that employees can use their own judgment when taking time off and there will not be a set limit of time off per year that must be adhered to.

 Taking time off can affect thoughtbot's cash flow, project schedules, and client expectations, so we appreciate being informed as far ahead as possible.